 A visit to this place moreover motivated me to return to his place, hire a car, and do a one-week road trip in Germany.

 If you are interested in learning about the automobile industry, or you’re a big-time fan of cars, the Mercedes Benz Museum in Stuttgart, is a place to be.
 It showcases the company’s — and moreover the man’s — first few models of the automobile while keeping a perfect harmony with the cars of the past and the future.

-So yea, when you think of Germany, and Stuttgart in particular, it’s cars and cars only that should first come to your mind, after all it was the region of Stuttgart that gave the man its first vehicle designed to be propelled by an internal combustion engine – the technology we are still using more than 100 years later.
+And then, when you think of Germany, and Stuttgart in particular, it’s cars and cars only that should first come to your mind, after all, this is where the legend Gottlieb Daimler began his pioneering invention of the automobile.

-As I entered the museum, the impressive display of cars, as if a beautiful 3d-painting hanging out on a wall, came out as a bit of surprise.
-I am not usually a ‘museum person’, but I instantly knew that this tour is perhaps going to be a memorable exception.
+As I entered the museum, the impressive display of cars, as if a beautiful 3d-painting hanging out of the wall, came out as a bit of a surprise.
+I am not usually a museum person, but I instantly realised that this tour is perhaps going to be a memorable exception.

 With my audio guide, telling beautiful stories in English, the elevator took me to the top floor, to a height of 34 metres, taking me through the history of the automobile industry to its point of inception.

 As you get to the top floor and begin your journey, the first thing on display is not a car, but a horse, making it obvious that even the most complex technologies and designs come with the simplest of all ideas, and that’s exactly how a legacy begins.